muziejus/wandering-rocks/markdown/data.md

 The text in these various tabs was written in Markdown and is converted to HTML on the fly by [Showdown](https://github.com/showdownjs/showdown).
-The overall aesthetic is farmed out to [Bootstrap](http://getbootstrap.com), which is extended with the [Bootstrap Toggle](http://www.bootstraptoggle.com/) extention to make the handsome switches.
+The overall aesthetic is farmed out to [Bootstrap](http://getbootstrap.com), which is extended with the [Bootstrap Toggle](http://www.bootstraptoggle.com/) extension to make the handsome switches.

 If the project looks a lot like Chris Whong’s [NYC Taxis: A Day in the